skitzzine/skitzzine/readme.md

 hey i'm daniel, or you guys can js call me skitz.

-i'm still a student (currently a yr 10 @ chu van an hs, hanoi)
+i'm still a student (currently a yr 10 in chu van an hs, hanoi)

 *socials*
 - [**Discord**](https://discord.com/users/480365856707182603)